costinm/krun/README.md

 ## Configuration options

-Default automatic configuration is based on environment variables, metadata server and calls to GKE APIs.
+When running in CloudRun, default automatic configuration is based on environment variables, metadata server and calls to GKE APIs.
+For debugging (as a regular process), when running with a regular docker or to override the defaults, the settings must be explicit.

-We require 2 environment variables - WIP to automatically locate the cluster:
+- WORKLOAD_NAMESPACE - default value extracted from the service account running the CloudRun service
+- WORKLOAD_NAME - default value is the CloudRun service name.
+Also used as 'canonical service'.
-- CLUSTER_NAME - name of the config cluster, required.
+- PROJECT_ID - default is same project as the CloudRun service.
-- CLUSTER_LOCATION - location of the GKE config cluster.
-Optional if the cluster is regional and in same region with the CloudRun service.
+- CLUSTER_LOCATION - default is same region as the CloudRun service.
+If CLUSTER_NAME is not specified, a cluster with ASM in the region or zone will be picked.

-WORKLOAD_NAMESPACE and WORKLOAD_NAME map the CloudRun service to the equivalent of a k8s pod, in the given namespace.
-If not set, the CloudRun service name is used, the first part of the name will be used as namespace, using the '-' as delimiter.

-'--use-http2' and '--port 15009' are required for using the 'hbone' port multiplexing.
-The app is still expected to run on port 8080.
-It is also possible to not set the flags and use the normal CloudRun ingress - debugging will not be possible. '--allow-unauthenticated' is also only needed if tunnel mode - where mTLS is expected for authentication (WIP).
+- CLUSTER_NAME - if not set, clusters in same region or a zone in the region will be picked.
+Cluster names starting with 'istio' are currently picked first.
+(WIP to define a labeling or other API for cluster selection)

+Also for local development:
+- GOOGLE_APPLICATION_CREDENTIALS must be set to a file that is mounted, containing GSA credentials.
+- Alternatively, a KUBECONFIG file must be set and configured for the intended cluster.

 # Debugging